Ilija Arnautović

 Ilija Arnautović (7 July 1924 – 23 January 2009) was a Serbian and Yugoslav architect, known for many projects from the 1960s to 1980s in Serbia and Slovenia.
-He was born in Niš, Kingdom of Yugoslavia and died in Ljubljana, Slovenia.
+He was born in Niš, Kingdom of Serbs, Croats, and Slovenes, and died in Ljubljana, Slovenia.

 Arnautović studied architecture from 1945 to 1948 in Prague, and from 1948 to 1953 in Ljubljana.
 He obtained his master's degree in 1952 under the guidance of Edvard Ravnikar.
 His architecture was based on thoughtful use of construction principles, construction techniques, and materials.
 His works are found throughout the former Yugoslavia and Algeria.
 He worked and lived in Ljubljana.